microsoft/pxt-adafruit/docs/tutorials/getting-started.md

 ### Step 2

 Use the color palette to select a color for each pixel.
+To do this, first pick a color you want from the palette (we'll choose `blue` here).
-Select on the color you're after, and then select the pixel in the ring you want to change.
+Then, then select a pixel in the ring and it will change to this color.

-Change half of the pixels to Blue.
+Change half of the pixels to `blue`.

 ```blocks
 loops.forever(() => {